aaOpenSource/aaEncryption/README.md

 The pseudocode goes something like this:

-1. Create some kind of random string
-2. Instantiate the aaEncryption object, feeding it the random string as a seed value
+1. Instantiate the aaEncryption object, feeding it an optional random string as a seed value.
 3. Call the .EncryptString function to take a string and create an encrypted version of it
 4. Call the .DecryptToString to take the encrypted value and decrypt it.